bdunu24/Project-1-Web-Stack-Implementation-LAMP-Stack/README.md

 # Web-Stack-Implementation

-Welcome to my Web Stack Implementation project!
+Welcome to the Web Stack Implementation project!
+In this project, we'll be demonstrating how to implement the LAMP stack on an AWS virtual server.

 Web Stack is is a group of software components, used to implement or set up various applications (for example, a website).
-The "stack" refers to the specific layered components (e.g. OS system, webserver, script interpreter, and database) which are built on top of each other.
-One of the most popular web stacks include LAMP, which stands for Linux, Apache, MySQL, and PHP.
+The stack refers to the specific layered components (e.g. OS system, webserver, script interpreter, and database) which are built on top of each other.
+One of the most popular web stacks include LAMP.
+Lamp stands for the following:

-For this project, we'll be focusing on the LAMP stack.
+**L** –– Linux Operating System

+    >> An operating system that manages all of the hardware resources associated with your desktop or laptop, a.k.a., the communication between your software and hardware

+**A** –– Apache

+    >> Responsible for accepting directory (HTTP) requests from Internet users and sending them their desired information in the form of files and Web pages

+**M** –– MySQL

+    >> MySQL Database >> An open-source relational database management system

+**P** –– (Hypertext Preprocessor)

+    >> A general-purpose scripting language which processes code so that it can display dynamic content to the end user

  Let's dive in!

-## LINUX
+# LINUX

 Setting up your virtual environment: